A shrug and a smile

 What makes for a good book discussion

 My book group met Monday night, and I nearly didn’t go.
-I’m not big on war books, and Laura Hillenbrand’s “Unbroken” is that.
+I’m not big on war books, and Laura Hillenbrand’s Unbroken is that.
 Honestly?
 I wasn’t planning to read it.
-I don’t read much anyway when I’m deep into the writing of a book, and I’m about as deep into Sweet Salt Air as I can get.
-I didn’t want to be distracted – or grossed out – or dizzied by descriptions of B-24s.
+I don’t read much anyway when I’m deep into the writing of a book, and I’m about as deep into Sweet Salt Air as I…

 What is a stash?